 12. Clears A Sore Throat

 Having a sore throat is a nuisance, especially when you have an important event ahead.
 Anyhow, not able to express your ideas verbally is irritating, and you can’t help resorting to over–the-counter medication.
-Instead, go for a warm cup of peppermint tea, which will clear your throat.
+Try a warm cup of peppermint tea, which will help clear your throat.
 The steam from the tea soothes the nasal passage, and the warm liquid flowing down the oesophagus makes you feel better (12).

 13. Controls Diabetes

-Warm peppermint tea has been found to be effective in controlling diabetes.
-The phenolic compounds found in the mint plant and their antioxidant properties help in controlling type 2 diabetes.
-They even contribute to sustaining the plasmatic antioxidant levels and preventing vascular diseases that accompany type 2 diabetes (13).
+Warm peppermint tea has been found to be effective in helping to control diabetes.
+The phenolic compounds found in the mint plant and their antioxidant properties may assist in controlling type 2 diabetes.
+They even contribute to sustaining the plasmatic antioxidant levels and helping to prevent vascular diseases that accompany type 2 diabetes (13).

 14. Controls High Blood Pressure